Veterans Services Benefit Programs

 Learn which education benefit is best for you.
 For more information on these and other programs visit the Department of Veterans Affairs GI Bill®.

 Chapter 30 - If you served active duty in the military and elected to receive GI Bill® benefits, you may qualify for benefits under this chapter.

-Chapter 31 - If you have more than a 10 percent VA-rated disability as a result of serving in the armed forces, you may qualify for this chapter, also known as Vocational Rehabilitation.
+Chapter 31 - If you have more than a 10 percent VA-rated disability as a result of serving in the armed forces, you may qualify for this chapter, also known as Veteran Rehabilitation and Employment (VR&E).

 Oklahoma Air and Army National Guard State Tuition Waiver-Authorization for this benefit is submitted to the NSU Scholarship Office by the Oklahoma Education Service Office.